kohactive/blog/source/2016-02-06-chicago-startups-on-the-rise-kohactive-s-picks.html.markdown

 **Website**: [http://www.snapsheet.com](http://www.snapsheet.com)

 **Description**: Snapsheet provides mobile branded apps to help auto insurance carriers settle claims in hours instead of days.
 Our self-service mobile app enables customers to take photos of their damaged vehicles on their own time without the hassle of scheduling an adjuster or a trip to a body shop.
 The customer can view their carrier-approved estimate, schedule an appointment with a body shop or even take an EFT cash payout all from their carrier's mobile app.

+Are you ready to create your company?
+Take a look at our post on [what you should do before you start building](https://www.kohactive.com/blog/proof-of-concept-what-to-do-before-you-start-building/).